qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 pointer to a global constant that contains a null-terminated string.
 A backend may ignore that argument if it guarantees that the order of the recorded output matches the order defined by the entry point.
-Conversely, certain output schemas do not require that the recorded output is listed in a particular order.
+Conversely, certain output schemas do not require the recorded output to be listed in a particular order.
 For those schemas, the `i8*` argument serves as a label that permits to reconstruct the order intended by the program.
 [Compiler frontends](https://en.wikipedia.org/wiki/Compiler#Front_end) must always generate these labels such that the bitcode does not depend on the output schema; while choosing how to best label the program output is up to the